erfanzabeh/WaveMonk/README.md

 ## Testing

-Tested on MATLAB under OSX and Linux.
+Tested on MATLAB under OSX and Windows.

 ## Citing **WaveMonk**